 The back of the monitor is quite basic but looks good.
 There is no cable management, as shown here, although, you can try to route the cables through the stand.

-The HP 27Q has a sub-standard native contrast ratio and blacks look grayish in a dark room.
+This monitor has a sub-standard native contrast ratio and blacks look grayish in a dark room.
 A low native contrast ratio is expected in IPS monitors and it is best suited for a well-lit room.
 This performance is lower than rival LG 27UD58-B.